dumb-programmer/intern-react-challenge/README.md

 This project is a simple React application that displays a business card styled box in the center of the screen.
 The text inside the box reads "Your business card".
 Please check the dedicated Notion page for further instructions on this project.

+# Design Decisions

+I went for a minimalistic design for the business card, with a simple background gradient, and the traditional structure of a business card with name and position at the top and the contact info in the bottom.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - You have installed Node.js and npm.
 You can download them from [nodejs.org](https://nodejs.org/).

 ## Installation